Nimira43/Linear-Regression-Part-1-Retired/notes-1.md

 Support Vector Machines (SVM): Used for classification problems.

 Supervised learning is widely used in various applications, such as image recognition, speech recognition, and medical diagnosis.

+### What exactly is Linear Regression?

+Linear regression is a statistical method used to model the relationship between a dependent variable and one or more independent variables by fitting a linear equation to observed data.
+Here are some key points about linear regression:

+#### Simple Linear Regression

+This involves one independent variable and one dependent variable.
+The relationship is modeled by a straight line, represented by the equation:

+y=mx+c

+where ( y ) is the dependent variable, ( x ) is the independent variable, ( m ) is the slope of the line, and ( c ) is the y-intercept.

+#### Multiple Linear Regression

+This involves two or more independent variables.
+The equation extends to:

+y = b0 ​+ b1 ​x 1 ​+ b2 ​x 2​+ … +bn​xn​

+where ( y ) is the dependent variable, ( x_1, x_2, \ldots, x_n ) are the independent variables, and ( b_0, b_1, b_2, \ldots, b_n ) are the coefficients.